chr15m/sitefox/README.md

 If you don't specify a server ethereal.email will be used and the viewing link will be returned in the `url` property of the result.
 You can use this for testing your emails in dev mode.

+Also see the [send-email example](https://github.com/chr15m/sitefox/tree/main/examples/send-email) project.

 ### Logging

-By default the web server will write to log files in the local `logs` folder.
+By default the web server will write to log files in the `./logs` folder.
 These files are automatically rotated by the server.
 There are two types of logs:

  * `logs/access.log` which are standard web access logs in "combined" format.
  * `logs/error.log` where `console.log` and `console.error` is written (and duplicated to stdout).

-Note: the `error.log` is not written by default, you need to enable it with `logging/bind-console-to-file`.
+Note: the `error.log` is not written by default, you need to enable it by calling `(logging/bind-console-to-file)`.
-This will rebind stdout to "tee" into the logfile as well as printing to stdout.
+This will rebind stdout to "tee" into the logfile `./logs/error.log` as well as printing to stdout.

 ## Who